Nuclear law: Position in the wide realm of the law

 It is international public law as it creates international intergovernmental organizations, and endows them with legislative powers or authority to "safeguard" the peaceful uses of nuclear materials and installations.
 It is international private law as it regulates civil liability for nuclear damage in various international conventions.

-This list could certainly be expanded and split off further.
-The examples are intended merely to show that nuclear law does not have a clearly circumscribed position, but reaches into very many different fields.
-Nevertheless, nuclear law has achieved a status of its own.
-This makes it worthy of special consideration and treatment, always remembering that it is just one tiny segment of the law in general.

 History

 One important event, which had less to do with the development of nuclear law but more with the development of international co-operation and the exchange of nuclear information, was the first International Conference on the Peaceful Uses of Atomic Energy, held in Geneva in September 1955.
 More than 1400 delegates attended from 73 nations and more than 1000 scientific and technical papers were presented.
 The effects of this conference can still be told by looking at the dates at which many national and international organizations in the field of nuclear energy were founded.

 The Statute of the International Atomic Energy Agency was adopted by an International Conference in New York on 23 October 1956.
 In July of the same year the Council of the Organisation for European Economic Co-operation (OEEC), now OECD, had established the Steering Committee for Nuclear Energy and charged it with setting up the European Nuclear Energy Agency (ENEA).
 The European Atomic Energy Community (EURATOM), was founded by the Treaty of Rome of 25 March 1957, and started operation on 1 January 1958.

 EURATOM (members: Belgium, France, Federal Republic of Germany, Italy, Luxembourg, Netherlands) is a supra-national organization.
 As such it has certain legislative powers in particular in the field of health and safety.

 The treaty also provides for a central supply agency, thereby creating a monopoly of all fissionable material produced in or imported to the Community.